-Bank of Ghana unexpectedly cuts the key rate to 16.00% in January
+Bank of Ghana holds the key rate stable in May

-At its three-day meeting concluding on 25 January, the Monetary Policy Committee (MPC) of the Bank of Ghana (BOG) cut its policy rate by 100 basis points to a five-year low of 16.00%.
-The decision followed three consecutive meetings with no change to the policy rate and caught market analysts by surprise due to still-high inflation and elevated downside risks to the cedi.
+At its three-day meeting which concluded on 27 May, the Monetary Policy Committee (MPC) of the Bank of Ghana (BOG) kept its key policy rate unchanged at a five-year low of 16.00%.
+The decision was in line with the expectations of market analysts and marked the second consecutive hold following January’s unexpected cut.

 Ghana - Interest Rate Data

 5 years of economic forecasts for more than 30 economic indicators.